 So, what is the best way to capture Voice of Customer insights?
-In general, surveys are a common method to understand customer perceptions and expectations across different touch points.
-Yet, for surveys to be effective, best practices must be applied.
-Look at the survey I received below.
-It provides a great example of Doing CX Right 👍🏻 and Doing CX wrong 👎🏻.
-The survey:
+In general, surveys are a common method to understand customer perceptions and expectations across touch points.
+However, for surveys to be effective, best practices must be applied.

-👍🏻Shows a progress bar so I can see how far along I am until reaching the end.
+This lets me see how far along I am until the end.

-👍🏻Provides the ability to go backward to re-review answers, not just an arrow to proceed forward.
+3. Provides the ability to go backward to re-review answers

-👎🏻Answer options are confusing.
-What is the difference between “almost always” versus “always?”
+What is the difference between “almost always” and “always?”
 Does “almost always” mean sometimes?

-👎🏻Not designed for mobile use.
-People with bigger fingers can’t easily select one answer based on the size of the boxes.
+Respondents with bigger fingers can’t select answers easily because of the size of the boxes.

 Other Considerations in DoingCXRight:

-✅ Allow for open comments so survey takers can provide more details about their answers.
-Sometimes the greatest sources of new CX initiatives come from customers.
+When you offer open comments, survey takers can provide more details about their answers.
+Sometimes, the greatest sources of new CX initiatives come from customers.

-✅Test incentives.
-Some people will only take the time to give their feedback if there is a direct benefit to them.
-It depends on how brand loyal they are and how much they want to share about an experience in hopes someone will follow up, which leads me to the final point…
+Depending on how loyal they are, some customers only take time to give feedback if there is a direct benefit to them.
+In addition to their level of brand loyal, they want to share more about an experience because they hope someone will follow up.

-✅ Close the loop.
 Do not ask for customer feedback unless you plan to take action.
-Also, once you make changes from insights gathered, let customers know what improved and that their voice matters
+Also, once you make changes from the insights you gathered, let customers know what improved and how much their voice matters.

-👈🏻 is an example of a well-known retailer, Lord & Taylor, who is using a panel to understand customer preferences about different marketing messages.
+This is an example from well-known retailer, Lord & Taylor.
+In this case, the company is using a panel to understand customer preferences about marketing messages.